LunarG/gfxreconstruct/USAGE_android.md

   --onhb, --omit-null-hardware-buffers
-                        Omit Vulkan API calls which would pass a NULL AHardwareBuffer*.  (forwarded to replay tool)
+                        Omit Vulkan API calls which would pass a NULL AHardwareBuffer*.  (forwarded to replay tool) --timestamp-sync      Adjust playback speed to match speed of recorded application (forwarded to replay tool)
 ```

 The command will force-stop an active replay process before starting the replay